tfiers/PkgGraph.jl/docs/src/ref/end-user.md

 #### `mode`
 Either `:light` (default) or `:dark`.\
+Whether to use black lines and black text on a white background, or vice versa.\
-Note that locally-generated SVGs get both colour-schemes simultaneously (through a CSS `@media` query for `prefers-color-scheme`), so this option is irrelevant for them.
+Note that locally-generated SVGs get both colour-schemes simultaneously (through [`SVG.add_darkmode`](@ref)), so this option is irrelevant for them.

 #### `bg`
-Background colour for the image.
-Default is `transparent`.\
+Background colour for the image.\
+Default is `"transparent"`.\
-`white` (in combination with `mode = :light`) might be a sensible value when you are creating a PNG but do not know on what background it will be seen.
-(A light-mode PNG on a dark background looks bad.
-Same for a dark-mode PNG on a white background).
+`"white"` (in combination with `mode = :light`) might be a sensible value when you are creating a PNG but do not know on what background it will be seen.
+(A light-mode PNG with transparent background looks bad on a dark background).

 #### `style`
 Custom Graphviz styling.
-Default: [`default_style`](@ref).
+See [`default_style`](@ref).

 #### `base_url`
 See [`url`](@ref).